nhorman/freight-container/README.md

 * Ease of updates on remote container hosts

 ## Update detection
-A key tennet of distribution packaging is the ability to identify the need to update a package on a system (for security fixes/enhancements/etc).
+A key tenet of distribution packaging is the ability to identify the need to update a package on a system (for security fixes/enhancements/etc).
 By reusing those distribution mechanisms, the same advantages can be applied to containers.
-Frieght allows a container rpm to be installed temporarily and inspected using yum so that the need for updates can be reported to an administrator, and appropriate action can be taken
+Freight allows a container rpm to be installed temporarily and inspected using yum so that the need for updates can be reported to an administrator, and appropriate action can be taken

-## Manifest Level inheritence
+## Manifest Level inheritance
 Containers are generally considered to be immutable.
 This gives rise to the need to create layered containers in order to address the need for customization at a given site.
 While layering (via unionfs or overlayfs) provides an elegant solution to the problem, it also creates an issue with aliasing, in which the contents of a base layer image may be masked by a higher layer image, leading to potential security holes.
 Freight addresses this by preforming inheritance at the manifest level.
-By using distribution packaing dependency resolution and versioning, even inherited/layered lists of packages can be resolved to a single set of packages at their latest versions, ensuing that you know what will be executed in a container.
+By using distribution packaging dependency resolution and versioning, even inherited/layered lists of packages can be resolved to a single set of packages at their latest versions, ensuing that you know what will be executed in a container.